Mental Health Awareness

 Exercise

-You don’t need a gym membership, 12 week workout programme, or fancy home equipment, but looking after your physical health has a direct link to mental health.
+You don’t need a gym membership, workout programme, or home equipment, but looking after your physical health has a direct link to mental health.
 Stretch out your body, walk around the house, get outside to soak up the sun and get some fresh air.
-Anything that keeps your body moving builds up your physical strength, releases endorphins, and helps to give you a better night’s sleep, which are all great for our mental health.
+Anything that keeps your body moving builds up your physical strength, releases endorphins, and helps to give you a better night’s sleep, which are all great for mental health.

 Be kind to yourself